skedgeme/wrecker/README.md

 > runOne defaultOptions $ withWreq $ \sess -> get sess "http://localhost:3000/root"
 ```

-Running with ghci is okay to get a feel for `wrecker` but it is recommended
+Running with ghci is okay to get a feel for `wrecker`, but it is recommended
 that all benchmarks are compiled with optimizations, the threaded library,
 and run with the RTS options `-N -I0 -qg`.

 #### Accuracy

 `wreck` produces results that are close to `wrk` and `ab` when the number of
 connections are below 100.
-As the number of connections increases to 1000 and
+As the number of connections increases to 1,000 and
-10000 `wrk` continue to work well, but `wrecker` and `ab` produce inflated numbers.
+10,000 `wrk` continues to work well, but `wrecker` and `ab` produce inflated numbers.

-You can play around with comparing `wreck` to `wrk` and `ab` in vm with the provide Vagrant file.
+You can play around with comparing `wreck` to `wrk` and `ab` in the VM created from the provided Vagrant file.

 ```bash
 vagrant up && vagrant ssh